 This Student Handbook serves to share with you certain resources, policies, and procedures that may be useful to you during your graduate studies in the MS in Nutrition and Dietetic (MS/RDN) Program in the Jefferson College of Health Professions (JCHP).
 While we have attempted to provide you with a comprehensive handbook, it does not stand alone.
 Students are responsible for understanding academic policies and procedures of Thomas Jefferson University and the Jefferson College of Health Professions (JCHP).
 Important University-wide policies, including the Community Standards and Student Sex and Gender Based Misconduct Policy, and information on University Services are found on the Thomas Jefferson University Student Handbook website.
-Students are also directed to the policies and procedures provided in the JCHP Student Handbook and Course Catalog, both of which can be found here.
+Students are also directed to the policies and procedures provided in the JCHP Student Handbook and Course Catalog.

-If you should have any questions throughout your academic career here, we encourage you to reach out to your program director, advisor, or to the Associate Dean for Student Affairs and Academic Affairs, Ms. Nannette Fromm at Nannette.fromm@jefferson.edu.
+If you should have any questions throughout your academic career here, we encourage you to reach out to your program director, advisor, or to the Director of Academic Success and the Learning Experience of the College of Health Professions and Sidney Kimmel Medical College, Julianna Despinos at julianna.despinos@jefferson.edu.